web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 ### Adding Your Plugin's Interface

 Now that TypeScript is aware that the interface of the `reexport_web3_context` module is going to be augmented, you can add your plugin's interface.
-In this case, you're adding the interface of `SimplePlugin` to the interface of `Web3Context` which is what the **plugin-user** is going to be calling `.registerPlugin` on:
+In this case, you're adding the interface of `CustomRpcMethodsPlugin` to the interface of `Web3Context` which is what the **plugin-user** is going to be calling `.registerPlugin` on:

 ```typescript
 // custom_rpc_methods_plugin.ts